-You want to do an internship abroad in a capital city and you have strongly thought about Valletta in Malta but you are wondering what life is like there!
+What’s it like to live in Valletta during your work placement abroad?
+You want to do an internship abroad in a capital city and you’ve been thinking about Valletta in Malta, but you’re wondering what life is like there!
 Well, that’s a very good question!
 Let me tell you more about life in this capital.

 Living in Valletta, climate and temperatures

 What’s it like living in Valletta during your work placement abroad?
 It can vary a little depending on the season!
 Spring (March to May): Spring in Valletta is pleasant, with temperatures starting to rise.
 In March, average temperatures fluctuate between 15°C and 18°C. In April and May, temperatures gradually rise, reaching an average of 19°C to 23°C. Days are generally sunny, with occasional rain.